 But, if you hire an attorney to review your documents and go with you to court (and if everything is in order and agreed) you can finalize your divorce as soon as 61 days after filing it - even if you've already submitted your documents to the Staff Attorney's office.
 A judge is typically avialable during all buisness hours to consider your case and sign your decree.
 You just need an attorney to go with you!

 That's where we come in.
-We can help you finalize your divorce in as little as one week for only $250!
+We can help you finalize your divorce in less than one week for only $300!

 Check below to see if you qualify.
 If so, click on the link to download two short forms and get your divorce finalized!

 - Your divorce case must have been filed at leat 60 days ago